 Like all U.S. states, the Texas drinking age is 21 years of age.

 One point of difference is that parents can allow their children to drink when they are in the presence of the minor.
 The adult must be visibly present at all times while the minor has an alcoholic drink.
 Sitting around drinking with their parents probably isn’t what most 18/20-year-olds would call a good time, but it’s the only legal way for them to drink in Texas.

-If you drink underage and your parents aren’t watching you do it, you’re guilty of Minor in Possession.
+If you drink underage and your parents aren’t watching you do it, you’re guilty of Minor in Possession or Minor in Consumption.
 Your first offense is a Class C misdemeanor and it carries a fine.
 Repeat offenders face increased penalties and a third MIP can land you in jail for up to 180 days.
 It’s important to speak with a qualified attorney if you’re facing this type of crime.